Average Salary: $52,840

 Expected Lifetime Earnings: $2,206,000

-Many of the newbie forensic scientists out there have either an associate's degree or a bachelor's degree, and are able to get an entry-level gig working as a technician in a local forensics laboratory.
-They'll typically bring in around $40k—not too bad for right out of college.
+Many of the newbie forensic scientists out there, holding either an associate's degree or a bachelor's degree, should be able to get an entry-level gig working as a technician in a local forensics laboratory.
+They'll typically bring in around $35,000 to start—not too bad for a kid right out of college (source).